-Hello, Bonjour and Molweni from Cape Town where I live and work for two years.
-Due to the ongoing pandemic, I have arrived about 9 months later than planned.
-But I think all of us have realized by now that planning and COVID are not much compatible.
+Hello, Bonjour and Molweni from Cape Town where I live and work since December 2020.
+Due to the ongoing pandemic, I have arrived about 9 months later than it was planned.
+But I think all of us have realized by now that planning and COVID-19 are not much compatible.

 Africa is an extraordinary opportunity at the momentDavid Adjaye